12″ers

-12"ers (pronounced 12 Inchers) is a remix album by the English singer-songwriter Phil Collins, the lead vocalist and drummer for the rock band Genesis.
-The album contains six tracks from his 1985 hit album, No Jacket Required, remixed.
+12″ers (pronounced 12 Inchers) is a remix album by the English singer-songwriter Phil Collins, the lead vocalist and drummer for the rock band Genesis.
+The album contains remixed versions of six tracks from his 1985 album No Jacket Required.
 All special extended remixes are by John 'Tokes' Potoker, except for "One More Night" remixed by Hugh Padgham.
-The remixes on this album were originally released on various 12-inch LP singles which were taken from the album No Jacket Required, hence the name.
+The remixes on this album were originally released on various 12-inch singles which were taken from the album No Jacket Required, hence the name.

 In Japan and Brazil, the release was originally a four-track EP, released on 12" and cassette.
 The main difference is the omission of remixes for "Who Said I Would" and "Only You Know and I Know" and the inclusion of an edited remix for "Take Me Home" which clocked in at 6:10.
 When the album was released on CD in 1988, it was the full six-track album, including the full length remix of "Take Me Home".

 Original releases

-"Don't Lose My Number", "Take Me Home", "Sussudio" and "One More Night" were all released as 12" singles A-sides.
+"Don't Lose My Number", "Take Me Home", "Sussudio" and "One More Night" were all released as 12" single A-sides.
 "Only You Know and I Know" was released as the B-side of the "Separate Lives" 12" single.
 "Who Said I Would" is exclusive to the CD edition of this compilation.